-Our board is focused on cybersecurity.
-At each regular meeting of the audit committee of our board of directors, of which there were four in 2022, our Chief Risk Officer, Chief Compliance Officer, and Chief Technology Officer provide reports relating to our cyber and data security practices, risk assessments, emerging issues and any security incidents, and each of them has an opportunity to engage with the audit committee in executive session.
-Our audit committee chairman reports on these discussions to our board of directors on a quarterly basis.
+Our board is focused on cybersecurity and oversees risk directly and through its committees.
+Our audit committee is responsible for oversight of our policies and practices with respect to risk assessment and risk management, including our cybersecurity and ERM programs.
+At each regular meeting of the audit committee of our board of directors, our Chief Risk Officer, Chief Cybersecurity and Technology Risk Officer and Chief Ethics and Compliance Officer each report on risks, controls and risk mitigation actions to address existing and emerging risks, including cybersecurity and data risks, any incidents and progress against the Company's cybersecurity strategic roadmap, and each of them has an opportunity to engage with the audit committee in executive session.
+The audit committee provides guidance and feedback to management on areas of focus to continuously improve the programs and to mitigate our evolving risks.
+Our audit committee chairman reports on these discussions and other matters to our board of directors on a quarterly basis.

-Our employees are one of our strongest assets in protecting our clients' information and mitigating risk.
-We maintain comprehensive and tailored annual training programs for all of our employees that focus on applicable privacy, information security, code of conduct and anti-corruption and bribery requirements that provide ongoing enhancement of the security and risk culture at DNB.
-In 2022, our compensation committee incorporated a qualitative risk-based performance criteria into our executives' annual incentives based on the importance our board places on management's actions to manage and mitigate risk across our organization.
-We continue to provide strong focus on all areas of cybersecurity including threat and vulnerability management, security monitoring, identity and access management, phishing awareness, risk oversight, third-party risk management, disaster recovery and business continuity management.
+We recognize that our employees are our first line of defense and one of our strongest assets in protecting our clients' information and mitigating cyber risk.
+We maintain comprehensive and tailored annual training programs for all of our employees that focus on and incorporate cybersecurity awareness, privacy, code of conduct and ethics and anti-corruption and bribery education, which provide ongoing enhancement of the security and risk culture and ensure our employees understand their roles in safeguarding against potential cybersecurity threats.
+We also incorporate a qualitative risk-based performance criteria into our executives' annual incentives based on the importance our board places on management's actions to manage and mitigate risk across our organization.